Faizme/EmoAI/replit.md

-# VILUN - AI Companion & Journal
+# VIBE JOURNAL AI - Full-Stack Emotional Wellness App

 ## Overview

-VILUN is a web-based conversational AI companion that provides emotional support and journaling capabilities.
-The application combines real-time chat functionality with the ability to summarize conversations into journal entries.
-Built with Flask for the backend and vanilla JavaScript for the frontend, it uses Google's Generative AI (Gemini) to power two distinct AI personalities: a friendly companion for conversations and a summarizer for journal generation.
+Vibe Journal AI is a comprehensive full-stack web application that helps users reflect on their emotions daily through conversational AI.
+The app stores journal entries automatically, tracks personal goals, and provides gentle reminders for self-improvement.
+Built with Flask for the backend, SQLite for data persistence, and vanilla JavaScript for the frontend, it uses Google's Generative AI (Gemini 2.0) to power an empathetic conversational companion.

 ## Recent Changes (November 2025)

+- **Complete rebuild** from simple chatbot to full-featured journaling app
-- Implemented complete Flask backend with REST API endpoints
+- Implemented authentication system with Flask-Login and bcrypt
-- Created responsive chat interface with purple gradient design
-- Added per-session storage for user privacy (Flask sessions)
+- Created database models for Users, UserProfiles, Journals, and ChatMessages
+- Built complete user journey: Signup → About → Onboarding → Chatbot → Journal
+- Applied premium dark mode neo-noir UI design with glassmorphism
-- Integrated Google Gemini AI for conversational responses and journal summarization
+- Added personalized AI responses based on user goals
-- Configured workflow for automatic server restart on port 5000
+- Implemented journal storage with mood tracking and goal progress
+- Fixed critical session storage issue by moving chat history to database

 ## User Preferences